 Packed lunch ideas: All treat!

 Whoever discovered these crafty quiche containers is a genius!
-Mini soft tortilla cases filled with whisked eggs, cottage cheese and chopped veg (peppers/mushrooms/tomatoes) and then cooked until golden = healthy packed lunch muffins.
+Fill mini soft tortilla cases filled with whisked eggs, cottage cheese and chopped veg (peppers/mushrooms/tomatoes) and then cooked until golden = healthy packed lunch muffins.

 Pasta bean salad